taboca/node-version-control-tree/README.md

 * b) node treeview.js – set browser to localhost:3000 to see a JSON tree of the working-tree, plus also provides reload link that generates tree.json again;

-* c) node object-index.js – to index all objects, such as subdirectories and files, within the ./index filesystem database;
+* c) node object-index.js – to index all objects, such as subdirectories and files, within the ./index filesystem database; if you remove all contests from the ./index/* then it means it's like a init again, you lost your objects of past while you may not lose the ability to make objects from the current working tree;

 # Node-JS background projects